-The details of loan forgiveness under the PPP can be a little unclear for some.
+These changes can add more questions to a loan forgiveness process that is already a little unclear for some.
 Plus, it’s not an all-or-nothing—you can have your loan only partially forgiven.
 Loan reduction can happen by the dollar if you use the loan other than how lawmakers prescribed it.

 With that in mind, let’s review the basics of Paycheck Protection Program loan forgiveness, and go over how to ensure you don’t pay a cent more than you need to for this financial relief.

-As a refresher on the terms of PPP loans, you can borrow up to 2.5 times your average monthly payroll, up to $10 million.
+As a refresher on the terms of PPP loans, you can borrow up to 2.5x your average monthly payroll, or 3.5x for businesses in the accommodation and food service sector, up to $10 million for the first loan.

 What does “payroll” mean?
 All of the following: